trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/run-baker.md

 To simplify the upgrade process, you can follow these steps when the new protocol is about to be activated:

-1. Check posts on the forum at https://forum.tezosagora.org to see if the new protocol requires a specific version of the Octez suite and upgrade your Octez suite if necessary.
+1. Check the release pages in the [Octez documentation](https://tezos.gitlab.io) (section `Changes in Octez releases`) or check the posts on the forum at https://forum.tezosagora.org to see which version of the Octez suite supports the upcoming protocol and upgrade your Octez suite if necessary.
-Announcement posts on the forum may also give instructions for things you need to do for new versions of the Octez suite.
+The Octez release page gives instructions for upgrading.

 1. Leave the baker for the previous protocol running, such as the `octez-baker-PsParisC` daemon.

 1. Start the baker for the new protocol, such as the `octez-baker-PsQuebec` daemon.
-This daemon is not able to bake because it is using the wrong version of the protocol, but you can run it early without causing any problems.
+This daemon is not yet able to bake because it is using the future version of the protocol, but you can run it early without causing any problems.
+However, make sure not to run the baker twice **for the same protocol version and the same baker account**, to avoid being slashed for double signing.

-1. When the new version of the protocol becomes active, the previous protocol baker is not able to bake and the new protocol baker begins to bake automatically.
+1. When the new version of the protocol becomes active, the previous protocol baker is no longer able to bake and the new protocol baker begins to bake automatically.

 1. Then you can stop the previous protocol baker.